Prerequisites

 There are 3 example tasks to follow on this page:

 WEB SCRAPING: When web scraping, you MUST use a proxy to comply with our terms of service.
 Direct scraping of third-party websites without the site owner’s permission using Trigger.dev Cloud is prohibited and will result in account suspension.
-See this example using a proxy.
+See this example which uses a proxy.

 Build configurations